state-adapt/state-adapt/apps/docs2/docs/guide/react/examples/incremental-complexity.md

 This creates reducers in `adapter` called `toggleIsActive` and `toggleIsVisible` that toggle the respective properties.

-State adapters are also an opportunity to share generic state management logic.
+StateAdapt exports some adapters for some common types.
 Check out the adapters you can import from [@state-adapt/core/adapters](/api/core/adapters/).

 <!-- <video controls loop>
   <source src="./assets/demo-4-state-adapters.mov" type="video/mp4" />